 - 3 Tablespoons oil

-- 1 Tablespoon lemon extract or 3 Tablespoons of lemon juice
+- 1 Tablespoon lemon extract or lemon juice

-In a separate bowl whisk together 2 egg yolks, 1 1/3 cups mala/buttermilk, 3 Tablespoon oil, 1 Tablespoon lemon extract.
+In a separate bowl whisk together 2 egg yolks, 1 cup mala/buttermilk, 1 cup milk, 3 Tablespoon oil, 1 Tablespoon lemon juice and 1 Ta.

-Take about a quarter of the whisked egg whites at a time, and fold into the batter.
+Take about a quarter of the whisked egg whites and fold into the batter.
+Continue until you have added all the egg whites.
+It is ok if the mixture is not smooth.
 Do not overmix.

-Place a nonstick pan over medium-low heat.
+Place a nonstick pan over medium heat.
 Grease it with oil.
-Drop about a quarter of a cup full, or whatever amount you prefer of batter onto the hot pan.
-Once bubbles form, flip the pancakes once and continue cooking 1 to 2 more minutes until the pancakes are cooked through.
+Drop about a third of a cup of batter, or whatever amount you prefer onto the hot pan.
+Once bubbles form, flip the pancakes once and continue cooking 1 to 2 more minutes until the pancakes are cooked.